-->

 Zone 2 Training: The Mitochondrial Gym

 High-intensity interval training (HIIT) is popular, but for someone with metabolic drag, it can be too stressful.
-Zone 2 Cardio (walking at a pace where you can still hold a conversation) is the "goldilocks" zone for mitochondria.
+Zone 2 cardio (walking at a pace where you can still hold a conversation) is the "goldilocks" zone for mitochondria.
 It forces the cells to rely almost exclusively on fat oxidation, which triggers the growth of new mitochondrial networks.

 Photobiomodulation (Red Light Therapy)